MuhammadZulqarnainshabbir/Whack-A-Mole/ch2-relevant-concepts.md

 - This Project By Simon Gilbert, Grayson Wiggins, Paul Adan, Will Holden, and  Yousuf Baker was inspired me the most.
 Their block diagram was very well explianed.

- **Their Work**
- - use 5 Buttons on Board to as Whack and 5 LEDs as Moles.
-  - use 7 segment display to display score and time.

  **My Work**

  - Use 16 Switches as hammar